-What is a debt collector or debt collection agency?
+What is a "debt collector" or a "debt collection agency?"

-Both terms are referred to as debt collectors.
-A debt collector is any person, company or business engaged in collecting debts for creditors or the current owners of debts that have been purchased by them from creditors.
+Both terms are commonly referred to as "debt collectors."
+A debt collector is any person, company, or business engaged in collecting debts for creditors or the current owners of debts that have been purchased by them from creditors.